Parven05/Odin-Doc-Gen/README.md

 - **Type filters** — STRUCT / ENUM / PROC / UNION buttons in the toolbar
 - **Params bar** — param names and types are colour-coded separately
 - **Used-by links** — shows which other symbols reference a given symbol
-- **Sidebar TOC** — collapsible per-file groups with type icons, drag edge to resize
+- **Sidebar TOC** — collapsible per-file groups with type icons, drag the edge to resize
 - **Syntax highlighting** — Odin-aware, rebuilt from `odin_syntax.json` each run
 - **Copy button** — one-click copy on every code block
 - **Expand / Collapse all** — toolbar buttons to open or close everything at once